 Your response plan should include guidelines for determining the magnitude of an issue.
 For example, if you use a rating scale of one to five, claims of harm or discrimination may automatically be rated a five.
 This would represent the highest magnitude and indicate your legal representative should step in and at least evaluate the response being given.

 Other things may not be so severe and can be handled through a general “I’m sorry, let’s talk about this offline” response.
-There may be times your company needs to give a formal public response to something too.
+There may be times your company needs to give a formal public response to something, too.
 Big brands have also used integrated approaches.
-For example, when Johnson & Johnson was facing public heat about talc, the company created a specialized landing page to address safety concerns and their social media reps directed commenters to it.
+For example, when Johnson & Johnson was facing public heat about talc, the company created a specialized landing page to address safety concerns, and their social media reps directed commenters to it.

 Create a digital crisis communication plan.